ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 Optional elements include the following properties in the `ExternalReplication` object:

 * **MentorNode**
-  Preferred responsible node in source server.
+  The preferred responsible node in the source server.
 * **DelayReplicationFor**
-  Amount of time to delay replication.
+  The amount of time to delay replication.
   The following sample shows a 30-minute delay.
 Delay can also be set by days, hours, and seconds.

 {CODE ExternalReplicationWithMentorAndDelay@Server\OngoingTasks\ExternalReplicationSamples.cs /}